Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   pzaClient.connect()
 ```

 Scanning the interfaces.
-This will make sure that all the topics have been created.There is a example of message you must see.
+This will make sure that all the topics have been created.
+There is a example of message you must see in the output of your terminal

 ![](_media/run_client.png)